 (tes tos' ter one)

-You must take precautions to be sure that others will not come into contact with testosterone gel that is on your skin.
-After you apply testosterone gel, you should allow the medication to dry for a few minutes and then put on clothing that completely covers the area so that no one will touch your bare skin.
+You must take precautions to be sure that others will not come into contact with testosterone gel or solution that is on your skin.
+After you apply testosterone gel or solution, you should allow the medication to dry for a few minutes and then put on clothing that completely covers the area so that no one will touch your bare skin.
 When you have finished applying the medication, you must wash your hands with soap and water to remove any medication that may be left on your hands.

-Do not let anyone touch your skin in the area where you applied testosterone gel.
+Do not let anyone touch your skin in the area where you applied testosterone gel or solution.
 If you expect that you may have skin-to-skin contact with another person, you should wash the area very well with soap and water.
-If anyone touches skin that has been covered with testosterone gel and has not been washed, that person should wash his or her skin with soap and water as soon as possible.
-You should also tell others to be careful when handling your clothing, bed linens, or other items that may have testosterone gel on them.
+If anyone touches skin that has been covered with testosterone gel or solution and has not been washed, that person should wash his or her skin with soap and water as soon as possible.
+You should also tell others to be careful when handling your clothing, bed linens, or other items that may have testosterone gel or solution on them.

-Testosterone gel may cause the bones to mature more quickly than normal in children who come into contact with the medication.
+Testosterone topical may cause the bones to mature more quickly than normal in children who come into contact with the medication.
 This means that the children may stop growing sooner than expected and may have a shorter than expected adult height.
-Even if these children no longer come into contact with testosterone gel, their bones may remain more mature than normal.
+Even if these children no longer come into contact with testosterone topical products, their bones may remain more mature than normal.

 WHY is this medicine prescribed?